• Skip to primary navigation

 • Fresh kiwi fruit - choose ripe fruits.

-*Refer to the recipe card below for exact quantities of the ingredients above.
+*Refer to the recipe card below for full list of ingredients and exact quantities.
 For best results, use a digital kitchen scale where applicable*

-🧾Substitution and variations
+🧾Substitution and Variations

 • I have used Digestive biscuits to make the cookie crust.
 Other options include Graham Crackers or vanilla wafers.
 You can also use Oreo cookies if you like.